techidaily/site-win11-tips/source/_posts/restoring-ragnarok-overcoming-x-script-woes.md

 ## 6\.
 Use a Mod Organizer to Launch the Game

- Launching Skyrim with a mod organizer, such as[Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194) or[Vortex](https://www.nexusmods.com/about/vortex/) , offers two main advantages:
+ Launching Skyrim with a mod organizer, such as [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194) or [Vortex](https://www.nexusmods.com/about/vortex/) , offers two main advantages:

 * First, using a mod organizer won't require us to launch the game through Steam.
 Therefore, Skyrim will not be updated, nor will we experience compatibility issues.
 * Secondly, Skyrim often skips mods when launched from its launcher or executable file.
 Using mod organizers also eliminates this possibility.